-- calling CFSA at (202) 442-6009 and asking them to mail an application; - visiting CFSA at 200 I St., SE, Washington, D.C., 20003 (CFSA strongly recommends calling to set up an appointment before coming into the office); or - going online: dckincare.org/forms.
+calling or emailing CFSA at (866) 326-5461 or cfsa.kinfirst@dc.gov and asking them to mail an application;

+- visiting CFSA at 200 I St., SE, Washington, D.C., 20003 (CFSA strongly recommends calling to set up an appointment before coming into the office); or - going online: www.kinshipdc.org/apply.

-The relative caregiver will have to prove that they are the child's grandparent, great-grandparent, great-aunt, or great-uncle by providing documentation such as birth certificates, acknowledgements of paternity, court orders, and DNA tests.
+The relative caregiver will have to prove that they are the child's grandparent, great-grandparent, great-aunt, or great-uncle by providing documentation such as birth certificates, acknowledgments of paternity, court orders, and DNA tests.
 The relative will also need to show that the total amount of money coming into the household is less than 200% of the Federal Poverty Line (FPL).
 Finally, the relative caregiver will have to prove they are the child's primary caregiver in one of these two ways: